lexy-ai/lexy/docs/docs/tutorials/basic-rag.md

 ## Introduction

-Let's go through a basic implementation of Retrieval Augmented Generation (RAG) using Lexy.
-RAG is the process of using a retriever to find relevant documents to include in the prompt as context for a language model.
+Let's go through a basic implementation of **Retrieval-Augmented Generation (RAG)** using Lexy.
+RAG describes the process of using a retriever to find relevant documents to include as context in the prompt for a language model.

-In this example, we'll use Lexy to store and retrieve documents describing characters from the TV show House of the Dragon.
+In this example, we'll use Lexy to store and retrieve documents describing characters from the TV show *House of the Dragon*.
 We'll then use those documents to construct a prompt that GPT-4 can use to answer questions about the characters.

 !!! example "Notebook available"